w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

     Example:<br>
     [![An example of roll-up captions.](roll-up.png)](http://ncamftp.wgbh.org/sp/wai/roll-up_cc.mp4)
--   **Paint-on captions** are text that appears to “paint” onto the screen, one character at a time, as the data is received.
+-   **Paint-on captions** are text that appears to quickly unfurl onto the screen, one character at a time, as the data are received.
 Typically, when one row of captions finishes painting onto the screen, the row scrolls up and a new row begins paint onto the screen.

     Example:<br>
     [![An example of paint-on captions.](paint-on.png)](http://ncamftp.wgbh.org/sp/wai/paint-on_cc.mp4)